DISTORTIONS: SPLICE II (work in progress)

 Germany

-8:30pm (doors: 8pm) First of two evenings of improvised music and videographic compositions with new works by Han-earl Park, Carina Khorkhordina, and Camila Nebbia, with Sara Neidorf and Yorgos Dimitriadis.
+8:30pm (doors: 8pm) DISTORTIONS: First of two evenings of improvised music and videographic compositions with new works by Han-earl Park, Carina Khorkhordina, and Camila Nebbia, with Sara Neidorf and Yorgos Dimitriadis.

 Details to follow…